-Ice Cream Man is a 1995 American dark comedy horror feature film produced and directed by Paul Norman, normally a director of adult movies (such as Edward Penishands; and Intercourse with the Vampire), under the pseudonym Norman Apstein.
+Ice Cream Man is a 1995 American dark comedy horror feature film produced and directed by Paul Norman under the pseudonym Norman Apstein.

 The movie was written by Sven Davison and David Dobkin and makes reference to the Pied Piper legend.
-It stars Clint Howard (Evilspeak; Ticks; Bloodrayne: The Third Reich), David Warner (The Omen), David Naughton (An American Werewolf in London), Olivia Hussey, Jan-Michael Vincent, Sandahl Bergman.
+The movie stars Clint Howard (Evilspeak; Ticks; Bloodrayne: The Third Reich), David Warner (The Omen), David Naughton (An American Werewolf in London), Olivia Hussey, Jan-Michael Vincent, Sandahl Bergman.